opendocsg/slw-judgments-backfill/2002_SGHC_190/report.md

 _Conclusion_

 85     It is settled law that an appellate court should be slow to disturb a trial judge’s finding of fact.
-Reference can be made to _PP v Victor Rajoo s/o Pitchay Muthu_ [1995] 3 SLR 417, where the Court of Appeal stated:
+Reference can be made to _PP v Victor Rajoo s/o Pitchay Muthu_ <span class="citation">[1995] 3 SLR 417</span>, where the Court of Appeal stated:

  The learned trial judge, who had the benefit of seeing and hearing the